sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 # Speed/Equipment/Wealth

+6 tokens that move between Speed , Equip, Wealth and Item cards

+Tokens represent weight or difficulty to carry, when they're not on speed

+Some Item cards require more than 1 token

 ## More Moves - Run, Shop, Good Thing I Brought..., Sharpen and Stitch

 ### Bravely Run Away

 ### Shop / Procure

 Make mundane items - here's the process...
 TODO